Eastern Railway (Western Australia): Freight

 Intrastate freight services are generally operated by Aurizon.
 Interstate freight services are generally operated by Pacific National and SCT Logistics.
 Prior to privatisation, WAGR/Westrail operated all services on the line.

 Rail trails

 The original Eastern Railway alignments still survive today, in the form of a rail trail for cycling, horse riding and walking.
 The sections from Bellevue to Wooroloo form the 'Rail Reserves Heritage Trail'.
 The section from Mundaring to Clackline, as well as the Mundaring Branch, form part of the Kep Trail.

 The Railway Reserves Heritage Trail is the result of the Mundaring Shire Council being allocated funds from a number of external authorities to maintain and improve the old railway alignment as a rail trail.
 Between 2004–2006, the trail has had considerable signage and track maintenance conducted along the trail.
 It is also used for the annual Trek the Trail event conducted in conjunction between Mundaring and Hills Historical Society, the Mundaring Shire Council and the Mundaring Visitor Centre.

+Acts of Parliament

+The following acts of Parliament relate to the construction and maintenance of the Eastern Railway: